MicrosoftDocs/intellicode/docs/quickstart-team-completions.md

 Getting team completions on your codebase is quick and easy.

-For a local model, simply agree to train a machine-associated model by accepting the prompt or checking the "I accept these terms" checkbox - we'll take care of the rest
+For a local model, simply agree to train a machine-associated model by accepting the prompt or checking the "I accept these terms" checkbox - we'll take care of the rest.
 If you want to share models with other users of your repo, you should automate the training as part of your CI build

 ### Train models for team completions